marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 way, in contrast to the traditional cathedral style adopted for the GNU tools.

 <b>Release early and release often</b>.
 The shared belief used to be that releasing
-too early was at high risk of wearing out user's patience.
-But Linus' approach of releasing very (VERY) often kept his users stimulated.
-The idea that, given a large enough developers base, bugs will be fixed quickly worked well with Linux.
-Sociologies have shown that the average opinion of a mass of equally expert observers is more reliable than the opinion of a single randomly chosen observer (<b>Delphi effect</b>).
-In the case of Linux, this has been proved true also for the development and debugging a piece of software so complex as an OS kernel.
-Debugging cost in terms of interactoin does not increase with the square of the number of debuggers, sofware development does.
-According to <b>Brook's Law</b>, adding more programmers to a late project makes it later due to communication overhead.
+too early was at high risk of wearing out user's patience, generating bugs that grow excessively in complexity.
+However, Linus belief was that <b>given a large enough developers base, any bug would be fixed quickly.</b> And this worked very well.
+Sociologists have shown that the average opinion of a mass of equally expert observers is more reliable than the opinion of a single randomly chosen observer.
+This is often referred to as the
+<b>Delphi effect</b>.
+In the case of Linux, it has been proved true also for the
+development and debugging a piece of software so complex as an OS kernel.

+Debugging cost in terms of interaction does not increase with the square of the number of debuggers, software development does.
+However, this assumes that all developers interact with each other, which is not true with Open Source development.
+According to <b>Brook's Law</b> (add to reading list: The Mythical Man-Month), adding more programmers to a late project makes it later due to communication overhead.
 For debugging instead, many people running traces will be more effective than few people running traces sequentially, even more experienced.

+Code should be as simple as possible.
+"Right" code is code which gets better and simpler.
+From Antoine de Saint-Exupéry: <b>perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away.</b>

+Starting projects in bazaar mode is very difficult, however it becomes easier to improve.
+It is not critical that the coordinator be able to originate brilliant designs, but he/she must recognize good design ideas from others.
+The open source community internal market in reputation exerts pressure on people not to launch development efforts they are not competent to follow through on. <b>Good people and communication skills are essentials for coordinators of bazaar mode projects.</b>

+If Brooke's law were the whole picture, the Linux would be impossible.
+A vital correction consists in <b>egoless programming</b> (add to reading list: The Psychology of Computer Programming).
+When developers encourage other people to look at their code and fix bugs, improvement is much faster and Brooke's law is heavily mitigated.
+Cheap Internet was a necessary condition for the Linux model to evolve.
+This, however, was not enough.
+Equally important was the development of a leadership model not based on coercion but on cooperation: <b>the severe effort of many converging skills</b> is what projects like Linux requires.

+The "utility function" Linux hackers are maximizing is thir own ego satisfactoin and reputation.
+Linus has funnelled the selfishness of hackers into the achievement of a common goal.
+It would be expected by such a culture to be fragmented, territorial and hostile.
+It is not the case for the Linux community (a clear proof is the sheer amount of documentation produced.

+Closed source world cannot win an evolutionary arm race with Open Source communities that can put order of magnitude more skilled time into a problem.
+A common critic is that the bazaar mode community is lacking the productivity-multiplying effect of traditional management.